BryanKoo/PATANA/README.md

 ## Process breakdown
 * Scraping patents
-* Extracting text section by section and meta data for each patent
+* Extracting texts section by section and meta data for each patent
-*
+* Spliting texts sentence by sentence
+* Preparing training/verification/test dataset with meda data
+* Creating model for computing distance between any two patents

 ## Caveats
 * Components of patents are not unique.